 Q: Is the LCM always larger than the numbers you are finding it for?

 A: No, the lowest common multiple (LCM) is not always larger than the numbers you are finding it for.
-If one of the numbers is a multiple of the others, then the LCM will be equal to the largest of those numbers.
-For example, the LCM of 6 and 12 is 12.
+In practice, if one of the numbers is a multiple of the others, then the LCM will be equal to the largest of those numbers.
+As an example, the LCM of 6 and 12 is 12.

 Q: Can the LCM be a fraction or a decimal?